Frequently Asked Questions

 OFFICE HOURS: 8:30 am to 5 pm Monday through Friday.

-6. How do I register for ed2go online classes?
+6. How do I register for ed2go online classes or contact ed2go for assistance?

 Visit our website at http://ed2go.com/smce - browse for a class you like, click on the add to cart button, you will be asked to login or create a new account; after creating the new account and logging in, proceed to checkout and pay for the class. (for career training programs: careertraining.ed2go.com/smce )